digdir/designsystemet/CONTRIBUTING.md

 It's fantastic that you want to join in and help with our development efforts!
 We have established two contribution levels to suit task size: the first level for smaller tasks and the second for larger ones.
 The main difference is how involved you will be with the Design System Team.

 Unsure which level to choose?
-Send us an [email]() and we will get back to you as soon as we can!
+Send us an email at <designsystem@digdir.no> and we will get back to you as soon as we can!

-Before you start coding also take a look at [how to get started with development]() and our [coding standards]().
+Before you start coding also take a look at [how to get started with development](#getting-started-with-development) and our [coding standards](#how-to-write-and-structure-your-code).

 #### Addressing minor bugs and handling smaller feature requests